Are Doctors Rich As The Public Thinks?

 If I’d have to choose a reason why then I’d say it’s #5 on Dr. Dahle’s list above, “having an inappropriate investment plan”.

-Even though doctors have a high income, far too many have inappropriate investment plans for future wealth.
+Even though doctors have a higher income, far too many have inappropriate investment plans for future wealth.

 Think about it.
-If someone makes $250,000 a year, lives below their means and invests conservatively in an index fund, then there’s no reason why they shouldn’t become rich.
+If someone makes $250,000 a year, lives below their means and invests conservatively in index funds, then there’s no reason why they shouldn’t become rich.

-They should also have extra money to invest for passive income in order to give them the option to retire early.
+They should also have extra money to invest like Robert Kiyosaki’s Rich Dad taught… for passive income in order to give them the option to retire early.

 Unfortunately most don’t follow this type of advice and spend more than they earn.